2019 Japanese imperial transition: Calendars

+Imperial transition

+On 30 April 2019, the Emperor formally announced his abdication during a ceremony at the Tokyo Imperial Palace.
+Akihito formally ceased to be emperor at midnight JST on the night between 30 April and 1 May, which heralded the beginning of the Reiwa era.
+He received the title of Jōkō (上皇), an abbreviation of Daijō Tennō (太上天皇), upon abdicating, and his wife, the Empress, became Jōkōgō (上皇后).
+The formal accession ceremony of Emperor Naruhito took place the following morning.

 Golden Week, 2019

 The government consolidated the Golden Week into a special ten-day holiday block lasting from 27 April to 6 May.
 Even without the imperial transition, 29 April and 3–6 May were scheduled as national holidays in 2019, following the weekend of 27–28 April.
-To mark the imperial transition, the government determined that abdication and enthronement would both be national holidays.
+To mark the imperial transition, the government determined that the abdication and enthronement would both be national holidays.
 Japanese law states that a regular work day sandwiched between two national holidays becomes a public holiday.